AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 - **ApplicationGatewayAccessLog** - This log contains each request submitted to the Application Gateway frontend.
 The data includes the caller's IP, URL requested, response latency, return code, bytes in and out.
 Access log is collected every 300 seconds.
 This log contains one record per instance of Application Gateway.
 - **ApplicationGatewayPerformanceLog** - This log captures performance information on per instance basis including total request served, throughput in bytes, total requests served, failed request count, healthy and unhealthy back-end instance count.
+- **ApplicationGatewayFirewallLog** - This log contains requests that are logged through either detection or prevention mode of an application gateway that is configured with web application firewall.

 **Q. How do I know if my backend pool members are healthy?**